deathandmayhem/jolly-roger/README.md

 schema, which adds standardized fields like `createdAt` and `updatedAt`.

-Each model should also have a wrapper class.
-If no custom functionality is needed, you can use the default `Transforms.Base` class, which just adds a new `model` attribute pointing to the collection the object came from.

 The collection objects (under `Models`) should all be instances of `Models.Base` (or a subclass).
-The base model automatically wraps documents in a class (which can be overridden) and sets up a role-based system for modifications.
+The base model automatically sets up a role-based system for modifications.

 However, `Models.Base` instances are not automatically published.
 You